Tax Credits; Tax Exemptions; Evaluation

 (2) Section 235-17 (motion picture, digital media, and film production income tax credit);

-SECTION 4.
-There is appropriated out of the general revenues of the State of Hawaii the sum of $ or so much thereof as may be necessary for fiscal year 2009-2010 and the same sum or so much thereof as may be necessary for fiscal year 2010-2011 to carry out the purposes of this Act, including additional resources, funding for permanent, full-time equivalent ( .00 FTE) positions (an economist, a research statistician, and an administrative rules specialist) in the department of taxation, and to reimburse other state agencies for costs incurred in performing tasks required by this Act.
+SECTION 3.
+There is appropriated out of the general revenues of the State of Hawaii the sum of $ or so much thereof as may be necessary for fiscal year 2008-2009 to carry out the purposes of this Act, including additional resources, funding for permanent, full-time equivalent ( .00 FTE) positions (an economist, a research statistician, and an administrative rules specialist) in the department of taxation, and to reimburse other state agencies for costs incurred in performing tasks required by this Act.

-The sums appropriated shall be expended by the department of taxation for the purposes of this Act.
+The sum appropriated shall be expended by the department of taxation for the purposes of this Act.

 SECTION 5.
 New statutory material is underscored.